rabidsheep/COSC4353/README.md

 # COSC4353-HW2
  Group 11 Assignment #2 for COSC 4353 with Singh

+## How to run the project

+- Have Node.js installed
+- Open a terminal to the directory of the project
+	- Use bash, powershell, it doesn't matter
+- Run: `npm install -g serve`
+- Run: `serve`
+- Open the browser to the URL that is printed

 In this assignment you will build the front end for the web application that you designed in assignment 1.
 Remember, we are only building front end in this assignment.